The Bankrate promise

 3. Negotiate closing costs

-As with your first mortgage, look closely at the loan estimate from your lender to see the breakdown of costs.
-You may save yourself some money by negotiating closing costs, especially if you’ve shopped around and have more than one refinance offer in hand.
-If some fees seem unusually high, including the application fee, underwriting fee or rate-lock fee, it’s worth questioning the lender to see if these can be lowered.
+As with your first mortgage, look closely at the loan estimate from your lender to understand the exact cost to refinance.
+You might save yourself some money by negotiating closing costs, especially if you’ve shopped around and have more than one refinance offer in hand.
+You can use other quotes to check for unusually high fees, as well.

 4. Ask for fee waivers

 In the same vein, ask your bank or lender if it will waive or lower the application fee or credit check fee.
-You can also see if it will let you forgo a new home appraisal or survey if you’ve recently had one done.
-Your lender may be willing to work with you, particularly if you’re an existing customer.
+You can also see if you can forgo a new home appraisal or property survey if you’ve recently had one done.
+Your lender might be willing to work with you, particularly if you’re an existing customer.

 5. Assess whether to buy mortgage points

-If you want to lower your closing costs, consider whether buying mortgage or discount points is worth it.
-While buying points lowers your interest rate, it’s usually best only when you expect to own the home for a long time.
+If you want to lower your mortgage refinance closing costs, consider whether buying mortgage or discount points is worth it.
+While buying points lowers your interest rate, it’s usually best only when you expect to own the home for a long time and don’t plan to refinance again — even to pay for a major renovation later on.
 You can use Bankrate’s mortgage refinance calculator to help determine whether it’s worthwhile to buy points when refinancing.

 6. Go with your original title insurer

-You can try to cut down your title services costs by asking your current title insurance company how much it would charge to reissue the policy for your refinanced loan.
-Doing this may cost less than starting over with a new company or policy.
+In many states, title rates are regulated, but you can try to cut down your title services costs by asking your current title insurance company how much it would charge to reissue the policy for your refinanced loan.
+Doing this might cost less than starting over with a new company or policy.

 7. Consider a no-closing cost refinance

-If you’re low on cash, consider a no-closing-cost refinance.
-It isn’t free, but it means you won’t have to pay fees at closing.
+If you’re low on cash, consider a no-closing cost refinance.
+The name is a bit deceiving, as this refinance isn’t free of closing costs; you simply won’t have to pay the fees at closing.
 Instead, the lender will either raise your interest rate or fold the closing costs into the new loan.